Cooperstown NY: Baseball is Just the Beginning

 Fenimore Art Museum Gardens Cooperstown NY

 When you tire of man-made art, step outside to the lakefront gardens for Mother Nature’s best.
-It’s the perfect place to stroll on sunny, and even not so sunny, days.
-Open May to Oct daily 10-5, other time of the year, Tues-Sun 10-4, $12 adults, kids free.
+It’s the perfect place to stroll on sunny, and even not-so-sunny, days.

 Entrance to the Historic Village at Farmers Museum Cooperstown NY